 Several different media outlets have criticized WND for both promotion of white nationalism and peddling conspiracy theories.
-For example, the Washington Post and Columbia Journalism Review has written articles describing WND as Far Right and Alt Right.
+For example, the Washington Post and Columbia Journalism Review have written articles describing WND as Far Right and Alt-Right.
 Further, The Southern Poverty Law Center labels WorldNetDaily as an antigovernment extremist group.
 (D. Van Zandt 6/19/2016) Updated (12/16/2018).
-Below is the detailed reviews of each researcher.
+Below are the detailed reviews of each researcher.

-WND is deceptive in that their news articles appear moderate and not overtly sensational.
-However, Snopes has slammed them on many an occasion for parsing of facts, and using inaccurate data.
-In my opinion, this site with respect to news, is pretty deceiving as on their outward appearances seem well-balanced (scam ads notwithstanding).
+WND is deceptive in that its news articles appear moderate and not overly sensational.
+However, Snopes has slammed them on many an occasion for parsing of facts and using inaccurate data.
+In my opinion, this site with respect to news is pretty deceiving as on their outward appearances seem well-balanced (scam ads notwithstanding).
 When you take a look at their Opinion page, their true colors are more evident.
 This is not a reliable site by any measure for news, and the rest of the site is pretty much a rag.
 (F. Locke Siewert (2/25/2017)

 WND is a decidedly right biased site that does carry some center and slightly left content.
 This is through linking to reports from less biased sources.
-For example: The story regarding Black students at the University of Wisconsin-Madison.
-The actual article is a fairly well balanced look at the issue by Todd Richmond of the Associated Press.
+For example The story regarding Black students at the University of Wisconsin-Madison.
+The actual article is a fairly well-balanced look at the issue by Todd Richmond of the Associated Press.
 The lead-in line WND used for the article was somewhat misleading, however.
-By using white supremacists in quotes it seems to imply that it isn’t a factor in the students demands when it is.
+By using white supremacists in quotes it seems to imply that it isn’t a factor in the student’s demands when it is.
 Where the real bias on the site is evident is on the editorial pages and staff generated articles.
-Although mostly factual, the wording is heavily weighted and misleading.
+Although mixed factual, the wording is heavily weighted and misleading.
 Carrying some moderate content is not enough, balanced against the editorial stance, to rate WND anything other than right biased and Questionable.
 (D. Kelley 2/25/2017)

 The issue here is it doesn’t link to the source but another news outlet that is using the source that then links to the source there.
 This is something you might find in a typical badly cited essay in college.
 Always cite original sources when referencing material.